Tamara J. Cooper, Town Clerk

 **Please call the Dog Control Officer at the Niagara County SPCA (716)731-4368 for any issues regarding lost or stray dogs, or dog complaints.

 Marriage License Information

 Marriage Licenses are issued by the Town Clerk's Office

-Monday through Friday before 3:00 PM by appointment only
+Monday through Friday before 3:00 PM

 How to obtain a marriage license